Brandon Brooks (basketball)

-Brandon Brooks (born June 28, 1987) is an American professional basketball player who last played for the Tulsa 66ers of the NBA Development League.
+Brandon Brooks (born June 28, 1987) is an American former professional basketball player.

 College

 A native of Irving, Texas, Brooks attended Euless Trinity High School in Euless, Texas prior to enrolling at North Lake College as a freshman in 2005.
 He played junior college basketball for two seasons.
 In his first year, he played a supporting role as North Lake won the National Junior College Athletic Association (NJCAA) Division III national championship.
 Although the team did not repeat as national champions in 2006–07, Brooks had a starting role as their point guard.
 He drew the attention of Alabama State University head coach Lewis Jackson, and after his junior college career ended Brooks headed to ASU to play for the Hornets.

 In 2007–08, Brooks' junior year, he played in 31 games and averaged 9.5 points, 4.2 rebounds and 6.1 assists per game.
 On March 8, 2008, in a game against Jackson State, he recorded a school record 20 assists.
 This total is tied for the third-highest single game total in NCAA Division I men's basketball history.
 By winning the Southwestern Athletic Conference (SWAC), they were able to participate in the 2008 NIT but would go on to lose in the first round.
 In his senior season in 2008–09, Brooks averaged 13.7 points, 4.2 rebounds and 6.2 assists per game.
 He was named the SWAC Player of the Year after guiding the Hornets to a berth in the 2009 NCAA Tournament.
 They participated in the "First Four" but lost their play-in game.
 Aside from being the conference player of the year, Brooks was also honored as an Associated Press honorable mention All-American.